- Politics and Social Issues»

 As time passed and historians analysed his Presidency, he has reached fifth best President in 2009.

 History is not an objective lens; it is manipulated by what is the currently morality.
 What is right/wrong, acceptable/not acceptable depends on when one was born

 and how events are understood.

-saw was virtually a dictator.
-The laws and practices that existed during
+virtually a dictator.
+The laws and practices that existed during his terms in

-his terms in office could have been imported from any repressive regime
+office could have been imported from any repressive regime which opened

 The only reason he granted women the right to vote was because the rest of the world was watching the brutal treatment of suffragettes.

 Yet, unrecently, he was considered one of the best Presidents, as if he 'won' World War I, when America only entered near the end so as to share in the victory.